mapproxy/mapproxy/doc/auth.rst

 The ``authorized`` entry can have four values.

 ``full``
   The request for the given `service` and `layers` is fully authorized.
-MapProxy handles the request as if is no authorization.
+MapProxy handles the request as if there is no authorization.

 ``partial``
   Only parts of the request are allowed.
 The dictionary should contains more information on what parts of the request are allowed and what parts are denied.
 Depending on the service, MapProxy can then filter the request based on that information, e.g. return WMS Capabilities with permitted layers only.

 ``none``
-  The request is denied and MapProxy returns an HTTP 403 response.
+  The request is denied and MapProxy returns an HTTP 403 (Forbidden) response.

 ``unauthenticated``
   The request(er) was not authenticated and MapProxy returns an HTTP 401 response.
 Your middleware can capture this and ask the requester for authentication. ``repoze.who``'s ``PluggableAuthenticationMiddleware`` will do this for example.